Massage therapy can have many medical benefits. It can relieve muscle tension, improve circulation, and help with pain relief, stress, and anxiety.

 - What are the conditions to qualify for reimbursement?

 - Is there a maximum reimbursement per visit?
-For example, if the maximum per visit is $90, and you use a massage therapist who will charge $150, you will not be able to claim the full amount and will have to pay the difference.
+For example, if the maximum per visit is $90, and you use a massage therapist who will charge $150, you will not be able to claim the full amount.

-- Is there a maximum time limit per body “region” (example, 15 minutes).
+- Is there a time limit per body region?